 A six-month trial study at a hospital in England showed that vaporizing lavender oil through the air caused patients to sleep in a more natural pattern, and made them less aggressive throughout the day.
 The calming effect that lavender has on the brain helped some of the patients to be completely weaned off their tranquilizers.
 During a six-year period I traveled more than 50 times to Japan, as well as other destinations in Asia.
 Most of my flights averaged 12 hours of breathing recycled air.
 One year I got the flu four times, the last one resulting in pneumonia.
 Following that experience, I learned that spraying a few drops of lavender oil, mixed with water or witch hazel, on the seat at the beginning of the flight (with a few well-spaced spritzes throughout) is a great way of preventing contamination from germs.
 Upon arriving at my hotel, a few drops in my bath water (along with some other revitalizing oils) helped mitigate the effects of jet lag.
-A drop or two on my pillow also helped me to sleep, and if I had a tension headache, rubbing a few drops around my temples and forehead would often relieve the pain within a matter of minutes.
+A drop or two on my pillow also helped me to sleep, and if I had a tension headache, rubbing a few drops of lavender, diluted with a carrier oil, around my temples and forehead would often relieve the pain within a matter of minutes.

 What are Essential Oils?